Th3Tr00p3r/gSTED-sFCS/README.md

 #### <u>Physical Device Control</u>

-1. The `devices.py` module contains a high-level API for communicating with the instruments, some of the classes being subclassed from the more general `drivers.py`, where existing packages (pyVISA, nidaqmx, instrumental etc.) are also imported.
+1. The `devices.py` module contains a high-level API for communicating with the instruments, subclassed from the more general `drivers.py`, where existing packages (pyVISA, nidaqmx, instrumental etc.) are imported.

 ## What's here/Noteworthy files: